 Measurement Guideline For An Airline Pet Carrier

-- A = Length of animal from nose to root (bony tip) of tail
+- A = Length of animal from nose to the root (bony tip) of the tail (not including the length of the tail)

 - B = Height from ground to elbow joint